johndoe2345/microblog-rails-intro/README.md

-built from brians example in rails intro.
+initially built from brians example in rails intro, but heavily expanded upon since.